Pluglug/pie-menu-editor-fork/README.md

 # Pie Menu Editor Fork

 ## Overview
-This repository is a community-driven maintenance project for the Blender addon "Pie Menu Editor (PME)."
-PME is a powerful tool for creating custom pie menus in Blender, making it one of the most versatile addons in its category.
+This repository is a community-driven maintenance project for the Blender addon "Pie Menu Editor (PME)" Under the terms of the GPL license, we are exploring a sustainable development model and focusing on expanding PME’s reach to a broader user base.

-PME is currently available for purchase on both the [Blender Market](https://blendermarket.com/products/pie-menu-editor) and [Gumroad](https://roaoao.gumroad.com/l/pie_menu_editor).
+PME was originally developed by [roaoao](https://github.com/roaoao) in 2016 and made available on the [Blender Market](https://blendermarket.com/products/pie-menu-editor) and [Gumroad](https://roaoao.gumroad.com/l/pie_menu_editor).

-**We strongly encourage all PME users to first purchase the original product.**
+With PME, users could easily extend their custom UI and enhance their efficiency when working with Blender.
+Its ease of use and extensibility have consistently earned high praise from the user community.

-This repository is created to support existing PME users by maintaining compatibility with new Blender versions and addressing issues, while respecting the intellectual property rights of roaoao, PME's original developer.
+Our goal is to ensure the long-term stability and growth of this exceptional tool within the Blender ecosystem.

 ---